 This is a late winter-early spring flowering shrub from Honduras, which grows up to 2 m tall.
 It has large velvety leaves which have a delicious scent of fruit salad, and spires of quite large hot-pink flowers.
 It can be pruned back in mid-summer as well as after flowering, to make it more compact.
 It needs some water during summer.
 It can cope with a degree of shade; it fact, it can look better in shade than in sun as its leaves can wilt sadly on hot days.

 It can be a good companion to pink camellias, Luculia gratissima or silvery Plectranthus argentatus; shrubby daisies and pale blue or white Iris japonica are also pretty with it.
-I also think it could look good with the vivid pink and blue inflorescences of bromeliad Aechmea gamosepala.
+I also think it could look good with the vivid pink and blue flower spikes of bromeliad Aechmea gamosepala as do those of the attractive - if fleeting - slim, pendulous, pink inflorescences of Billbergia nutans (ht 50 cm).
 Its blooming time coincides with that of the pink-flowered shrub Loropetalum chinense, which provides an effective background.